Conditional Expressions in PostgreSQL

 UPDATE templates SET active = TRUE WHERE id = 2;

-However, between the above two queries no ‘template’ is active, and if the second query does not get run directly after the first the system can be left in a state of flux.
-We can of course wrap the two queries in a transaction which will make sure that the block is executed atomically.
-But we could alternatively also take advantage of conditional expressions in PostgreSQL and execute the following query.
+However, between the above two queries no template is active, and if the second query does not run directly after the first, the system can be left in a state of flux.
+We can, of course, wrap the two queries in a transaction, which will ensure that the block is executed atomically.
+Alternatively, we could take advantage of conditional expressions in PostgreSQL and execute the following query.

 UPDATE templates SET active = (COND WHEN id = 2 TRUE ELSE FALSE END) WHERE group_id = 1;